-UV lights are a solution you add for comfort units.
-They are a powerful option in your campaign for clean air in your North America residence.
-So, let’s go over this germ-fighting resource.
+UV lights are a solution you install with heating and cooling equipment.
+They are a powerful source in your campaign for fresh air in your North America house.
+So, let’s go over this germ-fighting equipment.

 What Are UV Lights?
 What Do They Do?